sapcc/keppel/docs/operator-guide.md

   The choice of storage driver is usually linked to the choice of auth driver because the auth driver needs to set up permissions for Keppel to access the storage service.

-- The **name claim driver** decides which account names a given user and auth tenant is allowed to claim.
-In a single-region deployment, the "trivial" name claim driver allows everyone to claim any unused name.
-In a multi-region deployment, an appropriate name claim driver could access a central service that manages account name claims.
-As for storage drivers, the choice of name claim driver may be linked to the choice of auth driver.
+- The **federation driver** decides which account names a given user and auth tenant is allowed to claim.
+In a single-region deployment, the "trivial" federation driver allows everyone to claim any unused name.
+In a multi-region deployment, an appropriate federation driver could access a central service that manages account name claims.
+As for storage drivers, the choice of federation driver may be linked to the choice of auth driver.

 - The **rate limit driver** decides how many pull/push operations can be executed per time unit for a given account.
   This driver is optional.
 If no rate limit driver is configured, rate limiting will not be enabled.
 As for storage